Identify the Values that Drive You & Your Leadership Development

 Getting clarity on your values helps you navigate the fast-pace of today’s world.
 Every day, you have to make unplanned decisions.
 Even if you have a might have a detailed decision-making flow chart, accounting for all contingencies is impossible.
 Knowing your core values gives you a sort of compass, helping you find the decision in line with who you are and in alignment with what your organization stands for.

 This isn’t just a “touchy feely” thing.
-There are also solid dollars-and-cents reasons to clarify values at personal and organizational levels.
+There are also solid dollars-and-cents reasons to clarify leadership development values at personal and organizational levels.
 Deloitte’s 2019 Millennial survey reports that 49 percent of Millennials want to leave their position in the next two years.
 The report revealed that they’re not leaving because of pay.
 They’re leaving because of values.
 Most workplaces lack the diversity, inclusion, and collaboration they have experienced growing up.
 So, they’re willing to leave and look for these qualities somewhere else.

 Turnover is expensive.
 Some say it costs at least 150 percent of the person’s salary.
 So, take the time to start identifying what you value and communicate that and your company’s values through all levels of your organization.